Medical Sciences Examinations

 Locations of Exams

-All examinations in the Foundations of Medicine semesters are taken on the Portsmouth campus, except clinical practical examinations, which may be given in the Princess Margaret Hospital or other RUSM approved settings.
+All examinations in the Medical Sciences semesters are taken on campus or at RUSM approved settings.

 All students must bring their official RUSM identification card to all exams, and be at their assigned locations 15 minutes prior to the beginning of an examination.

 If a student suspects a fellow student of cheating during an exam, the student should discreetly alert an exam proctor.
 A student found cheating on an examination receives a grade of zero for that examination.
 Further, a student found cheating on an examination may be subject to dismissal following a conduct hearing.
 No bags, books, electronic devices, or cellular phones may be brought into the examination room.

 During electronic examinations, if there are unavoidable human/technical difficulties that occur, the Executive Chief Proctor may offer student(s) a choice of accepting the results of the exam(s) or immediately retaking the exam.
 Make-up exams are not conducted after scheduled exam dates; therefore, student(s) who choose to re-test will re-test immediately upon conclusion of the scheduled exam and after a 15 minute supervised break.